Tofutush/havoc101/havoc101vault/index.md

 # What is this

 A game idea I may never complete in my life but I revel in thinking about it.
-Based on but not canon to the [TIR world](https://tofutush.github.io/The-Iron-Ragdoll) (open this in new tab to end the SPA!).
+Based on but not canon to the [TIR world](https://tofutush.neocities.org).

 ## Description